danny-avila/LibreChat/docs/install/configuration/azure_openai.md

 **Azure OpenAI Integration for LibreChat**

+LibreChat boasts compatibility with Azure OpenAI API services, treating the endpoint as a first-class citizen.
 To properly utilize Azure OpenAI within LibreChat, it's crucial to configure the [`librechat.yaml` file](./custom_config.md#azure-openai-object-structure) according to your specific needs.
 This document guides you through the essential setup process which allows seamless use of multiple deployments and models with as much flexibility as needed.

 ## Setup